 Bromelain is found in the common pineapple plant, but not in high enough doses to act as medicine.

 Bromelain is available in tablet or capsule form for use by mouth.
 A topical variety is sometimes used by health care providers to treat severe burns.
 Never try to treat a severe burn yourself.
 Always see a health care provider.

 How to Take It

 Don't give bromelain to a child.
 There are no studies to know if it's safe or not.

-The German Commission E recommends 80 - 320 mg 2 - 3 times per day.
+The German Commission E recommends 80 to 320 mg, 2 to 3 times per day.
 For specific conditions, higher doses may be prescribed:

 - Digestive aid: 500 mg per day in divided doses with meals

-Because supplements may have side effects or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.
-Bromelain is generally recommended for no longer than 8 - 10 days in a row.
+Supplements may have side effects or interact with medications.
+You should take them only under the supervision of a knowledgeable health care provider.
+Bromelain is generally recommended for no longer than 8 to 10 consecutive days.

 Side effects from bromelain are generally mild and include nausea, vomiting, diarrhea, and excessive menstrual bleeding.